Jelly-RDF/jelly-rdf.github.io/docs/user-guide.md

     Jelly does have a system of **logical stream types** based on the RDF Stream Taxonomy ([RDF-STaX](https://w3id.org/stax)), which can be used to suggest how the stream should be interpreted.
 However, these are just suggestions – you can interpret the stream however you like.

+!!! example "I don't really want to code in Java, is there something easier I could use to try out Jelly?"

+    As a matter of fact, there is! `jelly-cli` is a simple CLI tool that allows you to access all the most important functionalities of Jelly.
+That includes translating RDF to and from Jelly, as well as validating and inspecting existing Jelly files.
+You can find the binaries and examples needed on [GitHub](https://github.com/Jelly-RDF/cli).

 !!! example "Do you have any example Jelly files to experiment with?"

     Yes!
 Go check out the **[Use cases page](use-cases.md#example-datasets-in-the-jelly-format)** where we list links to example datasets in the Jelly format.